r4u-dev/open-r4u/sdks/python/README.md

 # R4U Python SDK

-An observability SDK for LLM applications that automatically traces and monitors your AI interactions.
+An observability SDK that automatically traces HTTP requests from your applications, with special support for LLM API calls.

 ## Installation